Aero-ComSci/1-1-1-digital-doodle-vihaan-and-mathias/README.md

 ## Include the following in this read me
 ![image](https://github.com/user-attachments/assets/2a559d46-bc6d-4b9f-a133-942a2a62fcb1)

-1. Who is this app for?  for computer science essentials.
+1. This app is for digitial artist and animators for computer science essentials.
 1. What does it do, how does it work by editing.
 ![image](https://github.com/user-attachments/assets/9a3dc89a-fe81-4325-a54a-773b335a8d02)
 1. Blocks that you showcase your individual skill  ![image](https://github.com/user-attachments/assets/a8a96e3f-fb73-47d3-b389-6cb85d54681c)